OLED vs. LED: Which is the better TV technology?

+It’s the latest battle of the acronyms — OLED vs. LED — only this time around, deciphering the differences between the two was once an easier task than it is today.
+Still, if you’re after the best TV for your almighty dollars, you need to know the difference.

-When OLED TVs first arrived in 2013, they were lauded for their perfect black levels and excellent color, but took a little bit of a hit due to brightness levels that couldn’t compete with LED/LCD TVs.
-There was also a huge price gap between OLED TVs and their premium LED/LCD counterparts.
+When OLED TVs first arrived in 2013, they were lauded for their perfect black levels and excellent color, but took a bit of a hit due to brightness levels that couldn’t compete with LED/LCD TVs.
+There was also a huge price gap between OLED TVs (not to be confused with QLED) and their premium LED/LCD counterparts.
 That’s all changed.
-OLED TVs are much brighter than they used to be, and the prices have come down.
-But LED TVs still have some distinct advantages.
+OLED TVs are much brighter than they used to be, and the prices have come down, but LED TVs still have some distinct advantages.
 Let’s take a look at how these two TV technologies are different, and explore the strengths and weaknesses of each.

 What is LED?

 LED stands for light-emitting diode.
-These are little solid-state devices that make light due to the movement of electrons through a semi-conductor.
+These are little solid-state devices that make light due to the movement of electrons through a semiconductor.
 Now the preferred choice as a backlight for LCD displays, LEDs can be created at a much smaller size than compact fluorescent and incandescent light bulbs, yet they can get extremely bright.
-However, LEDs aren’t small enough to be used as individual pixels of a television – they’re way too big for that.
-That’s part of the reason why LEDs are only used as the backlight for LCD televisions, with each LED illuminating a small cluster of pixels.
-For more info on that subject, visit our LED vs. LCD page.
+But LEDs aren’t small enough to be used as individual pixels of a television – they’re way too big for that.
+That’s part of the reason why LEDs are used only as the backlight for LCD televisions, with each LED illuminating a small cluster of pixels.
+For more info on that subject, see our LED vs. LCD comparison.

 What is OLED?

 OLED stands for organic light-emitting diode.
 Very simply put, OLEDs are made with organic compounds that light up when fed electricity.
-That may not seem like a huge difference when compared to LEDs, but unlike LEDs, OLEDs can be made to be extremely thin, flexible, and remarkably small.
-In fact OLEDs can be so small that they can be used as individual pixels, millions of which occupy your TV screen, lighting up and shutting off totally independently.
-Because of this flexibility, when OLED’s pixels are shut off, they are completely off — completely black.
+That may not seem like a huge difference when compared to LEDs, but unlike LEDs, OLEDs can be made extremely thin, flexible, and remarkably small.
+In fact, OLEDs can be so small that they can be used as individual pixels, millions of which occupy your TV screen, lighting up and shutting off totally independently.
+Because of this flexibility, when an OLED pixel is shut off, it is completely off — completely black.

-Which one is better, OLED or LED/LCD?
+So which is better, OLED or LED/LCD?

 Now it’s time to pit the two technologies against each other and see how they stack up when it comes to elements such as contrast, viewing angle, brightness, and other performance considerations.

-Note: Editor’s note: Since OLED TVs are still a premium display, we have compared OLED only to equally premium LED/LCD TVs armed with similar performance potential.